huhulaoxian/VideoAesthetics/Handcraft/README.md

 ### 3. MachajdikFeatures [4]
 - **Dynamics** <br>
-f51_f56 : Stuies suggest that lines induce emotional effects.
+f51_f56 : Studies suggest that lines induce emotional effects.
 Horizontal lines are always associated with a static horizon and communicate calmmess, peacefulness and relaxation, vertical lines are clear and direct and communicate dignity and eternality, slant lines, on the othe hand, are unstable and communicate dynamism.

 ## Reference